kappanneo/Sawtooth-CapBAC/README.md

 capbac issue --root '{"ID":"0123456789abcdef","IS":"claudio@unipg.it","DE":"coap://light.b1.unipg.it","AR":[{"AC":"GET","RE":"light","DD":4},{"AC":"PUT","RE":"off","DD":3}],"NB":"1525691114","NA":"1540691114"}'
 ```

-For testing purposes we can create a new sawtooth identitied with:
+For testing purposes we can create a new sawtooth identity with:

 ```bash
 sawtooth keygen <name>